 According to Google, 53% of mobile users will leave a website if it takes longer than three seconds to load.

-Ideally your website’s load time for both desktop and mobile will be under 1 second, but under 3 seconds is still acceptable.
+Ideally, your website’s load time for both desktop and mobile will be under 1 second, but under 3 seconds is still acceptable.

 If your website is slow to load, you risk time-poor users clicking off and your bounce rate increasing.
 Something that will be a red flag for Google.

-It’s important to pay attention to how quickly your page content loads, your browsers response to user input, and the stability of your content as it loads.
+It’s important to pay attention to how quickly your page content loads, your browser’s response to user input, and the stability of your content as it loads.

-Get prepared for the mobile-first algorithm update
+Get prepared for Google’s mobile algorithm update by July 2022